 The current legislative and regulatory landscape regarding the regulation of the Internet is subject to uncertainty.
 For example, in January 2018, the Federal Communications Commission, or FCC, released an order that repealed the "open internet rules," often known as "net neutrality," which prohibit internet service providers in the United States from impeding access to most content, or otherwise unfairly discriminating against content providers like us and also prohibit internet service providers from entering into arrangements with specific content providers for faster or better access over their data networks.
 In response to this decision California and a number of states implemented their own net neutrality rules which mirrored parts of the repealed federal regulations.
 In October 2023, the FCC voted to begin the process of reinstating substantially all of the net neutrality rules that had been in place prior to the 2018 repeal.
 We cannot predict the outcome of any litigation or whether any new FCC order or existing state initiatives regulating providers will be modified, overturned, or vacated by legal action, federal legislation, or the FCC, or the degree to which further regulatory action - or inaction - would adversely affect our business, if at all.
-If the FCC does not reinstate net neutrality or if state initiatives are modified, overturned, or vacated, internet service providers may be able to limit our users' ability to access our platform or make our platform a less attractive alternative to our competitors' applications.
+If the FCC does not reinstate net neutrality or if state initiatives are modified, overturned, or vacated, internet service providers may be able to limit our users' ability to access to internet content, under its Digital Single Market initiative to our competitors' applications.
 In a related regulatory context, while the EU requires equal access to internet content, under its Digital Single Market initiative the EU may impose additional requirements that could increase our costs.
-If new FCC, EU, or other rules directly or inadvertently impose costs on online providers like our business, our expenses may rise.
-Were any of these outcomes to occur, our ability to retain existing users or attract new users may be impaired, our costs may increase, and our business may be significantly harmed.
+If new FCC, EU, or other rules directly or inadvertently impose costs on online providers like our business, our expenses may be significantly harmed.